raihan40/Efficient-Temperature-Monitoring-and-Cooling-Automation-Framework/README.md

 ## Features
-Certainly!
 Here are some features of your IoT-based temperature control system using Raspberry Pi:

 1. **Real-time Temperature Monitoring:** Constantly monitors the temperature using sensors in real-time.